fbpx

 So, realise that the price your future home is being advertised for isn’t necessarily the price you will need to pay!

-Find out if the seller has been caught up in any of the three D’s of property—death, divorce, desire to move.
+Find out if the seller has been caught up in any of the three Ds of property—death, divorce, or desire to move.
 This will also help you in your negotiation.

 • Death.
 If there was a death in the seller’s family, they might want to move quickly.
 This means you may have a chance to offer under the list price.
-You may also put in some competitive terms, which will enable you to secure the property, not just based on price.
+You may also put in some competitive terms, like a shorter settlement period, enabling you to secure the property for a lower price.

 • Divorce.
-Sometimes when people get divorced and have to share the assets, they may opt to sell the property and split the proceeds.
+Sometimes, when people get divorced and have to share the assets, they may opt to sell the property quickly and split the proceeds.
 But sometimes divorces can be messy, and bitterness can slow down the process.
 So, bear that in mind when negotiating.

 • Desire to move.
 If, for example, the seller has bought another house and is pushed for time because they are trying to juggle debt, you could use a shorter settlement period as a sweetener to a discounted price.
 Looking at shorter settlement terms or other finance conditions can save you thousands.